 Sue: Bloody hell!
 That giant fly looks amazing!
 And it’s moving!

-Sue: That’s a real set!
+Sue: It’s a real set!

 Me: I know.
 Brilliant, isn’t it?